-- Publicly report on our annual progress in reducing pollution levels, relative to our cities’ targets, and on progress in achieving the commitments set out in this accelerator.
+- Publicly report on our annual progress in reducing pollution levels relative to our cities’ targets and on progress in achieving the commitments set out by this accelerator.

 To meet this commitment, signatory cities will:

-- Implement new policies, enforce strong regulations, prioritise resources, and build the necessary capacity and skills to achieve ambitious reductions in air pollution source sectors that are within our control.
+- Implement new policies, enforce strong regulations, prioritise resources and build the necessary skills to achieve ambitious reductions in air pollution source sectors that are within our control.

-- Integrate the relevant top pollution-reducing actions – that are within our city and under our control – into our Climate Action Plans, such as rapidly expanding zero emission public transport; creating low or zero emission areas; supporting walking/cycling; implementing vehicle restrictions or financial incentives/disincentives, such as road-use or parking charges; reducing truck, non-road machinery and city-owned vehicle emissions; cleaning up construction sites and equipment; reducing industrial emissions; reducing emissions from wood burning; expanding affordable access to clean energy for cooking and heating; restricting pollution from solid waste burning; and expanding greening.
+- Integrate the relevant top pollution-reducing actions that are within our city and under our control into city Climate Action Plans.
+For example, by rapidly expanding zero emission public transport; creating low or zero emission areas; supporting walking/cycling; implementing vehicle restrictions or financial incentives/disincentives, such as road-use or parking charges; reducing truck, non-road machinery and city-owned vehicle emissions; cleaning up construction sites and equipment; reducing industrial emissions; reducing emissions from wood burning; expanding affordable access to clean energy for cooking and heating; restricting pollution from solid waste burning; and expanding greening.

-- Establish, maintain, increase or contribute to reliable city-wide air quality monitoring, making data publicly available in a timely manner, or as close to real-time as possible, and in an accessible format, in coordination with relevant departments and institutions.
+- Establish, maintain, increase or contribute to reliable city-wide air quality monitoring, making data publicly available promptly, or as close to real-time as possible, and in an accessible format, in coordination with relevant departments and institutions.

 - Conduct, expand or collaborate with relevant institutions to increase research on the health impacts of air pollution, the benefits of air quality improvements and associated economic implications, and publish the results.

-- Raise awareness of air quality to help vulnerable residents reduce their exposure, and to reduce the causes of air pollution, such as traffic.
+- Raise air quality awareness to help vulnerable residents reduce their exposure and reduce the causes of air pollution, such as traffic.

-- Create, update or work with relevant institutions to ensure high quality emissions inventories, models and analysis are available to describe where and how outdoor air pollution is formed in our city, both today and in the future.
+- Create, update or work with relevant institutions to ensure high quality emissions inventories, models and analyses are available, to describe where and how outdoor air pollution is formed in our city, both today and in the future.

 - Work with and advocate for regional, state, supranational and national government to take action on sources outside our boundaries or our control.